 - Enter the IP Address for the LAN/Network Monitor.

 - Your browser will indicate that the new settings were save.

 - Your smartphone/PC will automatically disconnect from the "Network Monitor" WiFi access point.

-- The LCD Screen will indicate "Connected", and shortly afterwards give the LAN and Internet status.
+- After connecting to your local network, the LCD Screen will indicate "Connected", and shortly afterwards give the LAN and Internet status.

 The LAN/Network Monitor should now be connected to your local network.device